 ISDS is a fundamentally unbalanced system that gives additional legal rights to global corporations that already have enormous market power.
 Strong community opposition has kept it out of World Trade Organisation agreements, and of recent agreements like the Regional comprehensive Economic Partnership (RCEP), the Australia-UK Free Trade Agreement and the Australia-EU Free Trade Agreement.

-The tribunals consist of investment lawyers who can continue to be practicing lawyers, with obvious conflicts of interest.
+The tribunals which hear the claims are not courts but temporary tribunals of investment lawyers who can continue to be practicing lawyers, with obvious conflicts of interest.
 Australia’s High Court Chief Justice and other legal experts have said that ISDS is not a fair legal system because it has no independent judges, no precedents and no appeals.
-There are over 850 outstanding cases, many against health, environment and other public interest laws.
+There are 1303 known cases, many against health, environment, regulation of carbon emissions and other public interest laws.

 Increasing numbers of ISDS cases against public interest legislation

-Recent ISDS cases against health, environment and other public interest legislation include:
+Recent ISDS cases against health, environment, minimum wage rises and other public interest legislation include:

 Public health: The Swiss pharmaceutical company Novartis threatened to sue the Colombian government over plans to reduce the price of a patented medicine to treat leukaemia.
 Read about more cases here.

-Workers wages: The French Veolia company is suing the Egyptian government over a contract dispute in which they are claiming compensation for a rise in the minimum wage.
+Workers wages: The French Veolia company sued the Egyptian government over a contract dispute, claiming compensation for a rise in the minimum wage.